DWS RheoLab

 Extract the viscoelastic properties without damaging the sample

-Microrheology is a rheological method that uses the Brownian motion of tracer particles embedded in the sample.
-As the viscoelastic properties of the surrounding environment influence the particle’s movement, microrheology can extract the viscoelastic properties without applying an external force.
-The RheoLab employs the DWS technology to extract the particle’s motion.
-DWS has an unmatched sensitivity that goes far beyond particle tracking, DLS or camera-based microrheology and can also measure a much larger range of sample viscosity.
+Microrheology is a method that utilizes the Brownian motion of tracer particles embedded in the sample.
+Since the viscoelastic properties of the surrounding environment influence the particle's movement, microrheology can extract these properties without applying any external force.
+The RheoLab employs Diffusing Wave Spectroscopy (DWS) technology to detect particle motion.

 Diffusing Wave Spectroscopy